TGuillerme/SpatioTemporal_Disparity/README.md

 install_github("TGuillerme/SpatioTemporal_Disparity/Functions/disparity")
 library(disparity)
 ```
-Note that the following "package" is not a real package, just a set of functions to be use to reproduce this paper's analysis.
+Note that the following "package" is not a real package, just a set of functions to be used to reproduce this paper's analysis.

 ## Data
 All the data will be available once every analysis is run (hopefully that means 'soon').

 ## Analysis
-Here are the following steps for the running the full analysis (`shell` version only - a thorough `R` version should be coming soon.)
+Here are the following steps for running the full analysis (`shell` version only - a thorough `R` version should be coming soon.)
 ####Estimating ancestral characters and calculating the distance matrices (`shell`)
-The [`Data.setup.sh`](https://github.com/TGuillerme/SpatioTemporal_Disparity/blob/master/Functions/Data.setup.sh) script allows to generate the proper `R` script to run.
-The analysis may take a bit long on certain machines so I advice to run it as a back ground task on a terminal using the following script (as an example):
+The [`Data.setup.sh`](https://github.com/TGuillerme/SpatioTemporal_Disparity/blob/master/Functions/Data.setup.sh) script allows you to generate the proper `R` script to run.
+The analysis may take a bit long on certain machines so I advise to run it as a background task on a terminal using the following script (as an example):

 ```
 # Generating the R script